1. Home

 Declaration of services to the public

-• recognize assistants to adults, which includes reviewing applications for such recognition and maintaining a public registry of recognized assistants;
+• Recognize assistants to persons of full age and maintain a public register of recognized assistants;

-We work with and for the following audiences:
+We work with and for the following clienteles:

 Assisted persons: A person living with a difficulty may be assisted by one or two officially recognized assistants.

-The Assistants: Assistants are officially recognized to assist a person who is experiencing a difficulty and who requests help.
-They act as intermediaries with organizations, companies and professionals.
+The assistants: Assistants are officially recognized to assist a person who is experiencing a difficulty and who requests help.
+They act as intermediaries with organizations, businesses and professionals.

-Persons represented: An adult may be considered incapable if he or she can no longer care for themselves or manage their asset.
-The incapable person may be represented by a relative, for example, under a protection mandate or a tutorship.
-If no one close to them can play this role, we can represent them.
-A child may need a tutor to protect their assets and we can also act in this capacity, if necessary.
+Persons represented: An adult who can no longer care for themselves or manage their assets may be represented by someone close to them, for example, under a protection mandate, a tutorship, or a temporary representation.
+If no one close to them can play this role, the Curateur public can represent them.

-Legal representatives: The legal representative (tutor or mandatary) of an adult in a vulnerable situation looks after their well-being while acting in their best interests, preserving their autonomy, respecting their rights and taking into account their wishes and preferences.
-The representative makes decisions that the person can no longer make.
-The tutor of a child protects the child’s assets.
+Legal representatives: The legal representative (mandatary, tutor or temporary representative) of an incapable adult looks after their well-being while acting in their best interest, preserving their autonomy, respecting their rights, and taking into account their wishes and preferences.
+They make decisions on the person’s behalf, while involving them in those decisions to the extent that they are capable.

-General public: We respond when isolated people have an urgent need for protection, for example, by receiving applications for authorization to provide care.
-In addition, we inform the general public about our mission and about incapacity in general.
+General public: The Curateur public responds when isolated people have an urgent need for protection, for example, by receiving applications for authorization to provide care.
+It also informs the general public about its mission and about incapacity in general.

 Service quality commitments